datumorphism/datumorphism.github.io/_wiki/computation/basics-of-programming.md

 Solving problems with iterative and recursive methods are two quite different approaches, somehow, to the same kind of problems.

-Here we will calculate the factorial of :math:`n`.
+Here we will calculate the factorial of $n$.
 We define two functions using the iterative method and the recursive method.

 Run the program on [Repl.it](https://repl.it/@emptymalei/recursive-iterative).